quacksouls/bitburner/doc/guide/daemon.md

 would have 32GB RAM instead of the previous default of 8GB RAM, and you keep all your scripts.
 The effect is as if you started the game all over again without Augmentations and you must work your way up again by raising your money and stats.

+In BN4.1, raise your Hack stat and money.
+While waiting for your Hack stat and money to increase, browse through the
+[Singularity API](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.singularity.md)
-Raise your Hack stat and money.
-While waiting, browse through the [Singularity API](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.singularity.md) to get an idea of which tasks you can now automate via scripts.
+to get an idea of which tasks you can now automate via scripts.
 Solve a couple of